Retropikzel/compile-r7rs/README.md

 should be able to deduct how they work from other transformers.
 If you need to make utility functions add them into libs/util.scm and export them in libs/util.sld.

+If the transformer has to go trough hoops, that is is little or much unusual then it is a good idea to explain how it works in this readmes how it works section.

 ### Misc notes
 <a name="#development-misc-notes"></a>